econnet/econ/econ-1.0.rst

 :dk: choice

-The content is created according `pdt`_ in all layer

-- plan: motivate
-- do: fix specification (spec)
-- test: check actual result with spec

 The product to a large part determines the work that needs to be done.

 Based on the existing plans in the repo,